juliensees/Google-cybersecurity-certificate-notes/module-7.md

          print("check status")

         - in above statement, the "not" operator inverts whether conditions are met in order to print. so if both things are                 not met, then it will PRINT.
         - MUST USE PARENTHESES AFTER "NOT", SO THAT BOTH ASPECTS ARE INCLUDED!

+   - BELOW, uses the "in" operator, after creating a list:

+       approved_list = ["elarson", "bmoreno", "tshah", "sgilmore", "eraab"]

+        username = "bmoreno"

+        if username in approved_list:
+          print("access approved")
+        else:
+          print("access denied")